trustedanalytics/atk/versions/master/f_sources/ds_intellij.txt

         button.

-        i)  If *Python 2.7* does not appear in the list you will need to configure a Python 2.7 Intepreter.
+        i)  If *Python 2.7* does not appear in the list you will need to configure a Python 2.7 Interpreter.

             1)  Choose the *Configure* button.
             #)  Choose the plus sign *+*.
             #)  Choose *Python SDK*.
             #)  Choose *Add Local*.
             #)  Browse for your local Python 2.7 installation.
-                On RedHat and Centos this is probably /usr/bin/python.
+                On RedHat and CentOS this is probably /usr/bin/python.
             #)  Choose the *OK* button.

-    #)  Give your project a name, e.g *myproject*.
+    #)  Give your project a name, for example, *myproject*.
     #)  Choose the *Finish* button.

 #)  Choose :menuselection:`File --> Project Structure`.